 Delve into a variety of processes and materials in the making of 3-D sculpture.
 Various forms of sculpture and 3-D art techniques will be explored.
 Contemporary sculpture and artists will be introduced as they relate to the projects and processes learned.
 Students will come away with a greater knowledge of contemporary sculpture and the ability to create unique works of their own.

 Strengthen fundamental creative skills in a traditional studio art class focused on color, shape, line, movement, and other formal concepts of art and design.
 Modeled after Pratt’s first-year curriculum, this course will expand the student’s thinking, strengthen portfolios, and provide a basis for further study in any creative field.
+Please note: Nude figure drawing is included.

 Explore what makes a design successful, and investigate the role of design in meeting the demands of an ever-changing society.
 Learn design tools, principles, and methods to produce unique and memorable graphic work.
 Typography, photography, and illustration are incorporated in visualizing your ideas along with the introduction and application of computer graphics.